Yeye7812-sbu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 13-unique contains a script that takes a list of words as input and prints only words that appear exactly once

+File 14-findthatword contains a script that displays lines containing the pattern “root” from the file /etc/passwd